TIMELINE-Highlights of the 15-year Airbus, Boeing trade war

-Sept 26 (Reuters) - The European Union and United States have been battling over government subsidies to European planemaker Airbus and U.S. rival Boeing for 15 years in the world’s largest ever corporate trade dispute.
+Oct 2 (Reuters) - The World Trade Organization is poised on Wednesday to open the door to hefty U.S. tariffs on European goods over illegal subsidies for Airbus, pushing a 15-year-old row over support for plane giants to the centre of fraught global trade relations.

-The World Trade Organization has found the world’s two largest planemakers received billions of dollars of unfair subsidies in a pair of cases dating back to 2004 and is expected to allow both sides to impose tariffs, starting with the U.S.
+The WTO has found the world’s two largest planemakers received billions of dollars of unfair subsidies in a pair of cases dating back to 2004 and is expected to allow both sides to impose tariffs, starting with the U.S.

 Here are highlights of the feud that has spawned thousands of pages of rulings, triggered threats of tit-for-tat tariffs on goods from plane parts to whisky and left both sides claiming victory while racking up an estimated $100 million in costs.